remix-run/remix/docs/guides/styling.md

     We recommend adding `app/styles` to your `.gitignore`.

 6. Use it!
-When you're developing styles, open a terminal tab and run your new watch script:
+When you're developing styles, open a new terminal tab and run your new watch script:

     ```sh
     npm run watch:css
     ```

-    When you're building for production, run
+    When you're building for production, run the build script:

     ```sh
     npm run build:css
     ```

-    Then import like any other css file:
+    Then import it like any other css file:

     ```tsx filename=root.tsx
     import type { LinksFunction } from "remix";